Seattle Campus Resources

 The Office of Global Services (OGS) is committed to being an active resource to the university’s community of international students, scholars, and their families.
 OGS provides professional expertise and support from the time of admission to beyond graduation.

-Desiree Waits, Director, and Deborah Herlocker-Freeman, International Student and Scholar Advisor, are located in Seattle and are available to support the Seattle Campus community.
+Deborah Herlocker-Freeman, International Student and Scholar Advisor, is located in Seattle and available to support the Seattle Campus community.
 Deborah is available to assist students with questions about F-1 student status, I-20 requests, travel, EAD cards, and other international status-related questions or concerns.
-Deborah is available for appointments .
-Desiree is the primary contact for campus partners with questions on OGS policy and procedures.
+Deborah is available for appointments and Drop In Advising on specific days, please see welcome emails from Deborah at the beginning of each term for updated Drop In schedules

 Student Affairs